frosteen/frosteen/README.md

 **Agents and applied AI**

-- Shipped an internal Teams AI assistant as a hierarchical tool-calling agent over twelve registered tool workflows, 126 sessions across 269 days with zero failures
+- Shipped an internal Teams AI assistant as a hierarchical tool-calling agent over twelve registered tool workflows, 126 sessions across 269 days
 - Built and operate AI ticket intelligence over a live PSA, 2.1 million ticket events handled, calling the model only where a ticket materially changed
 - Built a customer-sentiment alerting loop that gets negative tickets escalated early, answered 108 times by the service desk across 761 notification runs
 - Introduced AI-assisted development to the engineering team unprompted and grew the practice from one seat to 22 active members